Niloy11111/course-roaster-a7/README.md

-# Here Is The Three Project Features
+# Here Are The Three Project Features
 <br/>

  - ### Map() : Dynamically render elements by iterating over an array and transforming each element to create a new array.